“It is in giving we receive.” St. Francis of Assisi.

 P.S.
 On June 26, 2013 I was blessed with the opportunity to return Brother Ronald’s kindness by presenting my Stress Less, Laugh More session to the staff at the Ministry of Caring.
 I helped transform 60-70 MOC employees into into giggle machines (we even got our ‘Kazoos On’).
 Also, on August 1, 2013, I led a laughter session for the residents at House of Joseph II.
 Several photos of the 6/26 and 8/1 events are posted on the image carousel here.
 I am so blessed to be able to give back to an organization that gave me so much, and continues to give back to Wilmington, DE.
 God Bless you all!

 I had the pleasure of joining Br.
 Ronald on a pilgrimage to Italy in November and made one of my childhood dreams come true.
-Not only did I visit the Vatican and come feet away from Pope Francis, but I also visited Assisi, the birthplace and home of St. Francis.
+Not only did I visit the Vatican and come within a few feet from Pope Francis, but I also visited Assisi, the birthplace and home of St. Francis.
 Assisi was magical and serene.
 I felt very lucky to have had the opportunity to attend mass 3 times at the Basilica and walk in the steps of one of the most revered saints, Francis.

 Here’s the photo I took of Brother as he walked up the hill toward the Basilica of St. Francis of Assisi.